projectcalico/calico/docs/source/etcd-architecture.rst

   machine that hosts endpoints.
 - :ref:`calico-orchestrator-plugin`, orchestrator-specific code that tightly
   integrates Calico into that orchestrator.
-- :ref:`calico-etcd-component`, running unmodified and used by the other components as a data store.
+- :ref:`calico-etcd-component`, the data store.
 - :ref:`calico-bgp-component`, a BGP client that distributes routing information.
 - :ref:`calico-bgp-rr-component`, an optional BGP route reflector for higher